There are two main ways to make more money from your website.

 As you can see, the image was removed, and the “Calculate” button was placed much closer to the “Proceed to Checkout” CTA.

 OK.
-So technically they changed two elements on this page, which I said you shouldn’t do.
+So technically they changed two elements on this page, which we said you shouldn’t do.
 But this was subtle enough to be effective.

-I’m a big advocate for removing clutter from your pages, so I think it was a smart decision to get rid of the image in addition to moving the placement of the calculator.
+We are big advocates for removing clutter from your pages, so we think it was a smart decision to get rid of the image in addition to moving the placement of the calculator.

 Find out which images convert